DrDonk/OC4VM/README.md

 | macOS 11              | Big Sur       | darwin20-64         |
 | macOS 12              | Monterey      | darwin21-64         |
 | macOS 13              | Ventura       | darwin22-64         |

-## 3. Using OC4VM
-### 3.1 Download Release

-* Download a binary release from https://github.com/DrDonk/oc4vm/releases
-* Optionally check the sha512 checksum matches that published in the release
-* Unzip the archive to extract the files
-* Navigate to the folder with the extracted files

 ## x.x VMware Tools
 OC4VM provides a copy of the VMware tools ISO images.
 Version 16/17 of Workstation Pro recognises the darwin.iso files